 Let’s see some methods you can use to remove the coating:

-- Since aluminum is a soft metal and the coating thin, you can remove the coating by hand with sandpaper or a file.
-Only push or pull in one direction to avoid smearing the surface.
+- Since aluminum is soft and the coating thin, you can remove the coating by hand with coarse sandpaper or a file.
+Push or pull in one direction to avoid smearing the surface.

-- A bench grinder is a great option to remove the coating.
-Aluminum doesn’t spark, so when you see the first sparks, it means you touch the steel.
-When this happens, you should stop to prevent removing useful metal.
+- A bench grinder is a great option, but aluminum doesn’t spark.
+So when you see the first sparks, you should stop to prevent removing useful metal.

-- An angle grinder also works, but it can remove metal fast.
-Use flap disks instead of grinding disks to avoid damaging thin metals.
+- An angle grinder also works, but it can remove metal at fast rates.
+Use flap disks instead of grinding disks to avoid damaging thin metal.
 Be alert and stop when you see sparks.

 - Sand blasting is an aggressive but fast way to remove the coating.
 It’s useful if you have a lot of work to do, but it can damage thin metals.

 - Another aggressive way is using strong acids.
 They remove coatings without leaving residue.
 But they have serious safety issues, especially for welding purposes.
 As a result, they are not recommended.

 Most of the previous methods leave aluminum residue behind that may or may not be a problem.
 If you want to remove it, use a rag with acetone or an alcoholic product.

 Keep in mind that tools meant for steel may clog if you use them on aluminum.
 To avoid this, use tools and consumables designed for this metal.